by Sonali Sinha

 The propagation and promotion of languages has been a very contentious issue in India since its independence.
 The Constitution of India made Hindi the official language.
 It also provided that the practice of the English language would continue for the next 15 years and after that, at the discretion of the Parliament, a law would be enacted for the continuous use of the English language for certain official purposes.

-But when these initial 15 years were about to end protests broke out in Southern parts of India and they were at conflict to the formation of new states based on linguistic measures.
+But when these initial 15 years were about to end, protests broke out in Southern parts of India and they were at conflict with the formation of new states based on linguistic measures.
 The government passed the Official Language Act, 1963 in consideration with ongoing protests which provided for the continuous use of English language along with the Hindi language.
-In 1967 the act amended and the English language was made compulsory in certain areas.
+In 1967 the act was amended and the English language was made compulsory in certain areas.
 By that time, the reorganization of the state was complete and the Constitution gave the State legislature the discretion to choose any one language or more languages spoken in states or/and Hindi as the official language.

 The Constitution, however, provides for the monitoring of the progressive use of the Hindi Language.
 For this, a commission has been appointed by the government every 5 and 10 years respectively, which gives its recommendation on the issue.
 To examine these recommendations a parliamentary committee is constituted that submits its report to the President.

-Three Language Policy:
+3 Language Policy:

 What does New Education Policy on three- Language formula talks about:

-The NEP 2020 provides fluidity to the three-language formula as there is no specific language that shall be imposed on any state.
+The NEP 2020 language policy provides fluidity to the three-language formula as there is no specific language that shall be imposed on any state.
 The states, regions, and the students as well, are free to choose the three languages which the students want to learn whereas at least two of them are to be native to India.
 However, the students can change one or more of the three languages which he or she is studying.
 They may do so in Grade 6 or 7 as long as they are able to learn the basic proficiency of the three languages by the end of secondary school.

-The NEP 2020 further states about the medium of instruction and says that the medium of instruction will be the home or local or regional language or mother tongue until at least Grade 5 but It may prefer till 8 Grade and beyond.
+The NEP 2020 three language formula further states about the medium of instruction and says that the medium of instruction will be the home or local or regional language or mother tongue until at least Grade 5 but It may prefer till 8 Grade and beyond.
 This will be mandatory for both private as well as government schools.

 The additional burden to the students at an early age: Irrespective of the former policy, the new policy has introduced the three language policy at the initial stage.
-So it is being criticized on the ground that it will put an additional mental burden on the young students to learn different languages.
+So it is being criticized on the grounds that it will put an additional mental burden on the young students to learn different languages.

 Back Door Entry for Hindi: The state of Tamil Nadu has two language systems.
 The introduction of the new policy creates a fear among them that this would lead to the entrance of Hindi into the state from the back door.
 Therefore, the state of Tamil Nadu has opposed the new education policy on the abovementioned grounds.

-Non-Hindi Teachers Shortage: Various linguistic and educationists have observed that there is a huge scarcity of Non-Hindi language teachers throughout the country and it will eventually lead the students to learn Hindi only because of this shortage.
+Non-Hindi Teachers Shortage: Various linguists and educationists have observed that there is a huge scarcity of Non-Hindi language teachers throughout the country and it will eventually lead the students to learn Hindi only because of this shortage.

 The Criticism is Valid: